 Here is an example of how you can use colour codes to organize your bullet journal.
 This is an activity tracker by ZebraPen.com.
 The key is right next to the tracker showing different colours for warm up, cardio, yoga and so on.

-This bullet journal key by Christine Goslin will ensure high productivity.
+This perfect bullet journal key page by Christine Goslin will ensure high productivity.
 This key has two columns, one for your bullet code and another one for the colour code.
 While entering a task in your journal, you can use a combination of the two.
 For example, a blue circle will mean that you have an appointment on Thursday.

 This key by my_blue_sky_design has a pretty simple key code with just 5 symbols.
 However, it has a detailed list of colours to go with it.
 The colours indicate different days of the week, occasions and people.

-This bullet journal key page by diaryofajournalplanner.com literally has a key on it.
+This simple bullet journal key page by diaryofajournalplanner.com literally has a key on it.
 Unlike the previous one, the colour code is limited to just four colours.
 You can personalise it according to your needs but remember to keep it simple and handy.

 I love the whole minimalist vibe on this key page.
 It’s very simple and easy to follow.
 This key is the creation of Mara (profile no longer existent on Pinterest).
 You can decorate it with doodles or stickers if you prefer it that way.